How to build a marketplace app

 Our goal with developing Sharetribe is to make building a customized marketplace app 90% faster than building from scratch.
 (And 90% cheaper than if you’d outsource that development.)

-In my experience, that time would be much wiser to spend on crafting a killer UI or building one or two custom features that make your marketplace stand out.
-Or just on plain marketing and user acquisition.
+In my experience, that time is much more wise to spend on crafting a killer UI or building one or two custom features that make your marketplace stand out.
+Or just on plain old marketing and user acquisition.

 Chapter 4